15 Things Nobody Tells You About Becoming an Art Teacher

 It’s going to happen.
 When it does, take a moment to reflect, but realize that you’re probably doing a fantastic job.
 Be your own cheerleader, or better yet, find others to join your cheerleading team.

 7. You will need to use (or develop) some serious organizational skills.

-Art teachers have the unique pleasure of having A LOT of stuff that to store and use on a daily basis.
+Art teachers have the unique pleasure of having A LOT of stuff to store and use on a daily basis.
 Finding smart solutions for all your supplies and materials is essential for a functional art room.

 8. You will accumulate an obnoxious amount of stuff at school AND at home.

 Read how to tackle the school-portion of this dilemma here.
 As for home, get organized.
 Plastic containers and drawers are cheap and effective.
 Sign up for the AOE 2014 Summer Conference and get exclusive access to my flowchart on how to get rid of non-essential materials!

 9. If you feel like you’re drowning, you’re doing it right.

 The first couple of years in a position will be very overwhelming and busy.
 You will soon learn to tread water and eventually, to swim forward, I promise!
 Check out my tips for your first (or tenth) year of teaching!